timkql/skillswap/README.md

 4. **Search**: Find specific teachers by skill
 5. **Request Sessions**: Schedule learning sessions with matched users via sending a request
 6. **Attend Sessions**: When the teacher accepts your request, a calendar invite with a meets link will be available

+## Design Considerations
+- Firebase may not be the most ideal storage in the long run, but it was the quickest to setup
+- Features were prioritzed based on value provided to users.
+So I wanted to make sure users could look for and request for lessons from appropriate teachers.

 ## Future Features
 - Learning credits